smitmartijn/networkinsight-cookbook/manuscript/ch-2-introduction-to-vrni.md

 # Introduction to Network Insight
-With all that data the actual use cases for Network Insight are limitless, but there are four main use cases that will help you get started to get an idea on what to use it for.
+Due to the vast amount of data that Network Insight has, and the range of that data (i.e. network flows, switchport metrics, VMs, AWS inventory, and much more), the actual use cases for Network Insight are limitless.
+But, there are four main use cases that will help you to get an idea of what to use Network Insight for.
+In the following chapters, I'll discuss the **why** of using Network Insight, most of the remainder of this book will be the **how** to use it.

 ## Use Case -- Application Security Planning (Micro-segmentation)